-- Two meetings with ‘core ALBA’ farmers involved in projects to discuss their involvement, project objectives, crops for high tunnel production, and their needs; ALBA Will have an additional 3-4 farmers participate in the project for 2020
+- Three meetings with ‘core ALBA’ farmers involved in projects to discuss their involvement, project objectives, crops for high tunnel production, and their needs; ALBA Will have an additional 3-4 farmers participate in the project for 2020

-- Four beginning-level workshops on high tunnel production was held for Farmer Education Course participants; one advanced-level workshop was held on raspberry high tunnel production
+- Four beginning-level workshops on high tunnel production were held for Farmer Education Course participants; one advanced-level workshop was held on raspberry high tunnel production

 - A high tunnel was constructed on ALBA’s demonstration plot — aspiring farmers were able to view construction and then participate in growing one cycle of crops in tunnel, as well as data collection; a second high tunnel was constructed in 2019

 - A side-by-side trial was performed in high tunnel that measured DTM and yield in chard, kale, and cilantro crops; a second round of side-by-side will be performed in 2020

 - A report on high tunnel production from a previous project was translated into Spanish